cal-itp/benefits/docs/guides/postgresql.md

 ## Use pgAdmin

-You can use pgAdmin to manage the PostgreSQL server via a GUI.
-Setting up pgAdmin is slightly different depending on the environment where it is being hosted.
+pgAdmin provides a GUI to manage the PostgreSQL server. pgAdmin is setup slightly differently depending on the hosted environment.

 ### Local development environment

 If this is your first time using pgAdmin or if you have recently cleared your associated Docker volume (`pgadmin_data`), you will need to register the PostgreSQL server:

+1. Navigate to http://localhost:8081 (replace 8081 with your `PGADMIN_PORT` value if it was changed).
-1. Select _Add New Server_ from the dashboard or navigate to _Object > Register > Server_.
+2. Select _Add New Server_ from the dashboard or navigate to _Object > Register > Server_.
-2. Under the _General_ tab, provide any descriptive _Name_ for the server.
+3. Under the _General_ tab, provide any descriptive _Name_ for the server.
-3. Under the _Connection_ tab, configure the following properties based on your environment variables:
+4. Under the _Connection_ tab, configure the following properties based on your environment variables:
    - _Host name/address_: Value of `POSTGRES_HOSTNAME` (usually `postgres`)
    - _Port_: Value of `POSTGRES_PORT` (usually `5432`)
    - _Maintenance database_: Value of `POSTGRES_DB` (usually `postgres`)